AlexPukall/PRNG64/README.md

 128 bits seed

-Source code in C and 6502 Assembler
+Source code in C or 6502 Assembler

 Mix the output of a 64-bit Linear feedback shift register and the output of a 64-bit Linear congruential generator